acryptos/docs.acryptos.com/faq.md

 ### 3. Is the project audited?

 * Yes.
+The project has been audited.
+ - By DefiYield on 28 Jan 2021.
+Check the [full audit report here](https://github.com/acryptos/acryptos-protocol/blob/main/audits/20210128-defiyield.info.pdf).
-The project has been audited by [DefiYield](https://defiyield.info/audits) on 28.01.2021.
-Check the [full audit report here](https://defiyield.info/assets/pdf/ACryptoS.pdf).
+ - By Hacken on 18 Feb 2021.
+Check the [full audit report here](https://github.com/acryptos/acryptos-protocol/blob/main/audits/20210218-Hacken-ACryptoSFarmV2.pdf).

 ## Fees